ProgressingMann/Flask_RESTAPI_demo/README.md

       This endpoint requires input data in **JSON** body with key as 'city_name'.<br>
       Responses :-<br>
           a) You will get a 404 response if the JSON body won't contain the key 'city_name'.<br>
-          b) You will get a 404 response if the JSON body contains the key 'city_name' but its value (city name) is not present in the data.csv.
+          b) You will get a 404 response if the JSON body contains the key 'city_name' but its value (city name) is not present in the data.csv. <br>
           c) You will get a 200 response with Job groups and their respective employment data if key 'city_name' is present in the JSON and its value is also present in the data.csv.